abo3skr2019/Liars-Dice-Svelte/README.md

 ### Todo
 - [ ] add a max to the quantity to be the sum of mydice+opponentdice
 - [ ] Multiplayer Support instead of just duels
+- [x] Speedup new Round
 - [x] QR Code input for connection codes
-- [ ] Speedup new Round
 - [x] 3d Dice (Maybe)
-  - Well We made better dice so i'll mark this for now
+  - Well We made better dice so i'll mark this off for now
 ### Prerequisites
 - Node.js
 - npm or yarn